Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 This is not rhetorical.

-Did you ever imagine that you would see the day that someone who is a staunch defender of the Constitution and the concepts of separation of powers and individual liberty and limited government would be called extreme.
+Did you ever imagine that you would see the day that someone who is a staunch defender of the Constitution and the concepts of separation of powers and individual liberty and limited government would be called extreme?

 It's another indication of where we are.

-Yeah, the media stood up and cheered illustrating once again there is no media.
+Yeah, the media stood up and cheered, illustrating, once again, there is no media.

 There are just Democrat Party hacks and leftist activists who are assigned to pretend to be journalists and reporters and so forth.

-But they're really apparatus.
+But they're really Apparatch.

 They're party hacks.

-And you got this principal at the New York public school who's wiping out Santa Claus, wiping out Christmas, wiping out Christmas trees, wiping out Thanksgiving, and prohibiting the Pledge of Allegiance.
+And you got this principal at the New York Public School who's wiping out Santa Claus, wiping out Christmas, wiping out Christmas trees, wiping out Thanksgiving, and prohibiting the Pledge of Allegiance.

 Because those are not the values anymore that this school wants to promote.